lookit/lookit-docs/docs/source/tutorial-next-steps.rst

 In addition to the technical preparations you're making to be able to implement your study, you'll want to make sure you're ready to go from a legal and IRB standpoint! `There's more information on the wiki  <https://github.com/lookit/research-resources/wiki/IRB-and-legal-information>`_ about the administrative side of setup.
 Basically, though, you'll need to get an institutional agreement signed; complete a short quiz about the Terms of Use because otherwise no one reads them; and include data collection on Lookit in your IRB protocol.

+.. admonition:: Lookit staging vs. production servers

-Finally, you've been trying everything out in this tutorial on a "staging" server, which is like a sandbox environment where there's no real data collection.
+  So far, you've been trying everything out in this tutorial on a "staging" server, which is like a sandbox environment where there's no real data collection.
+You can also develop your own studies on this server.
+However, there is **absolutely no actual data collection allowed** on the staging server for security reasons.

   Before you actually start a study with kids, you'll need to move over to the "production" server, lookit.mit.edu.
-Fortunately, it's exactly the same, you'll just need to use your regular OSF account to authenticate and request access.
+This is not something you should do yet, just something to be aware of.
+It will be possible to access the production server once Lookit officially launches and you submit your access agreement.
+Fortunately, production works exactly the same way; you'll just need to use your regular OSF account to authenticate and request access.

 4. The last step: please give feedback on the tutorial!
 -------------------------------------------------------